akanand03/Flight-price-prediction-/README.md

 1. Navigate to `http://127.0.0.1:5000/home` in your web browser.
 2. Enter the flight details in the form provided.
-3. Click "Predict Now" to see the predicted flight price with a plane take-off animation.
+3. Click "Predict Now" to see the predicted flight price.

 ## Credits